-Pittsburgh Penguins Chance To Repeat Begins With The Columbus Blue Jackets
+Pittsburgh Penguins’ Chance To Repeat Begins With The Columbus Blue Jackets

 One statistic that will favor the Penguins heading into this matchup is their Power Play.
 The Penguins finished the regular season 4th in the NHL in Power Play Percentage with 23.1 percent.
 The Blue Jackets, on the other hand, have only the 11th best penalty kill in the league at 82.5 percent leading many experts to think the Power Play will be the difference maker in this series.

 What is most befuddling about these playoffs is that the Penguins have gone under the radar as defending Stanley Cup Champions.
-Often the defending champion team will say that every other opposing team will be giving them their best game, but the Penguins have not had to use that mind set.
+Often the defending champion team will say that every other opposing team will be giving them their best game, but the Penguins have not had to use that mindset.
 Penguins head coach Mike Sullivan rarely talks about the future but did admit to talking to former Red Wings coach Scotty Bowman on what it takes to repeat as champions in the NHL.
 Jason Mackey of the Post Gazette wrote an article about this conversation and quoted Sullivan on Bowman.

 “With what he’s been able to accomplish in the game, I think all of us who are aspiring coaches look to guys like Scotty as role models and mentors to try and learn from.
 I had a long conversation this summer with Scotty about how to repeat and some of his insights.
 He’s the last guy to do it.
 That probably is an example of how highly I think of him as a hockey coach and as a person.”